ebzzry/ebzzry.github.io/en/fkd/nix.md

 [NixOS](https://nixos.org) is a Linux distribution that solves these problems by leveraging on the determinism of [Nix](https://nixos.org/nix) and by using a single declarative configuration file that contains all settings and knobs in one place—`/etc/nixos/configuration.nix`.
-This file conntain information about your filesystems, users, services, network configuration, input devices, kernel parameters, and more.
+This file contains information about your filesystems, users, services, network configuration, input devices, kernel parameters, and more.
 This means that you can take a `configuration.nix` of someone, and have his exact system configuration!
-In NixOS you don’t have to fiddle around with the whole system manually for configuration that want.
+In NixOS you don’t have to fiddle around with the whole system manually for configuration that you want.
 You don’t have to use ad-hoc solutions to specify a desired configuration state.
 You don’t need to install additional software to manage system configuration.

 NixOS does not follow the [FHS](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard), effectively preventing additional brain damage.
 This gives room for a lot of flexibility and ingenuity.
 It does not have `/usr/` and `/opt/`.
-It does have `/bin/`, which contains only `sh` and `/usr/bin/` which contains only `env`—both of which are actually symlinks to the real programs somewhere in `/nix/store/`.
+It does have `/bin/` and `/usr/bin/`, which contains only `sh` and `env`, respectively—both of which are actually symlinks to the real programs somewhere in `/nix/store/`.
 The top-level location for system binaries—the ones installed explicitly by the administrator—are located in `/run/current-system/sw/bin/` and `/run/current-system/sw/sbin/`.
-User-installed programs, on the other hand, are available at their respective `~/.nix-profile/bin/`.
+User-installed programs, on the other hand, are available at their respective m`~/.nix-profile/bin/`.
 These locations cannot be modified through normal means; dedicated programs must be used to write to these trees.

 ### <a name="nixosinstallation"></a> Installation

 Installation of NixOS is straightforward.
-For bare metal systems, download an installer from [https://nixos.org/nixos/download.html](https://nixos.org/nixos/download.html).
+For bare-metal systems, download an installer from [nixos.org/nixos/download.html](https://nixos.org/nixos/download.html).
 VM images are also available from that page.
 For my last installation, I installed with the following setup:

 - [UEFI](https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface)
 - USB boot
-- Wi-Fi connectivity
+- Wi-Fi connection
 - [GUID Partition Table (GPT)](https://en.wikipedia.org/wiki/GUID_Partition_Table)
 - [LUKS](https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup) over [LVM](https://en.wikipedia.org/wiki/Logical_volume_management)